 13 Campbell Street,

-The Capitol Theatre was built on the site of the 1893 Sydney Fruit and Vegetable market.
+The Capitol Theatre was built on the site of the 1893 Sydney Fruit and Vegetable Market in the Haymarket area of the city centre.
 The site was later redeveloped for Wirth Bros.
 Circus, opening as the Hippodrome in 1916.
 The original facade of the markets has been retained, although the 36 street level arches were rebuilt up to the second level of the building.

 In 1927, Union Theatres took over the lease (the property was and is still owned by the Sydney City Council) and converted it into a movie palace.
 Sydney architect Henry White, went to America in 1927 to get ‘know-how' on what was the latest in theatre design.